skillrepos/prom-start-v2/labs.md

 rate(mysql_global_status_commands_total{command=~"(select)"}[5m]) * 100 > 30
 ```

 2. After clicking on the Execute button to refresh, you will probably see an empty query result on the page.
 This is because we are targeting a certain threshold of data and that threshold hasn't been hit in the time range of the query (5 minutes).
 To have some data to look at, let's run our program to simulate the load again with the rate query in effect.
-Execute the same script we used before again with 30 iterations and a 2 second wait in-between.
+Back in the codespace's terminal, execute the same script we used before with 30 iterations and a 2 second wait in-between.

 ```
 ../extra/ping-db.sh roar 30 2